j-hendricks/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview

+The following analysis uses statistical methods to determine the quality of MechaCar vehicles.
+The goals are 1) to verify that production standards are being met 2) to determine what factors of these vehicles are correlated with each other.

 ## Linear Regression to Predict MPG

 The image below shows the summary of the multiple regression analysis.
 The overall p-value for this analysis is 5.35e-11.
 Since this value is less than the cut-off value of 0.05, we reject the null and conclude that the slope of the regression model is non-zero.